-Cultural Safety in this context is ensuring that people involved within our organization know the expectations of how to interact with children and young people when engaging with them from the sport discipline.
-Having this awareness, being committed to a child safe culture and encouraging the reporting of any breach of our policies, procedures or codes of conduct will ensure the safety, welfare and wellbeing of children in our organization.
+Cultural Safety in this context is ensuring that people involved within our organisation know the expectations of how to interact with children and young people when engaging with them from the sport discipline.
+Having this awareness, being committed to a child safe culture, and encouraging the reporting of any breach of our policies, procedures or codes of conduct will ensure the safety, welfare and wellbeing of children within GUFC.